Limited time only

-Current ratio formula: how to calculate and use it
+Current ratio: formula, examples, and how to use it

-Learn the current ratio formula, how to use it, and what it says about your business's cash flow.
+Learn what the current ratio measures, how to calculate it, and what your result means for your business.

 Written by Jotika Teli—Certified Public Accountant with 24 years of experience.
 Read Jotika's full bio